Senior Cohousing

 Resources

 Retirement communities make use of legislation exceptions that allow them to limit residents by age and gender.
-It is legal for you to advertise an accepted age range and gender limitations for your retirement community.
+It is legal to advertise an accepted age range and gender limitations as a retirement community.